-Created by dredging during the real estate boom of the 1920’s, Davis Islands was originally 3 islands making it technically an archipelago! (when is the last time you used that word in a sentence?)
-Developer DP Davis (perhaps our Florida Gatsby) then purchased the 3 island parcel for the vast sum of $350,000 for his planned community of homes, golf course, hotels, pool, and airport.
+Created by dredging during the real estate boom of the 1920’s, Davis Islands was originally 3 islands.
+This technically makes it an archipelago!
+Developer DP Davis (perhaps our Florida Gatsby) purchased the 3-island parcel for the vast sum of $350,000.
+He had a planned community of homes, a golf course, hotels, a pool, and an airport.
 He turned a tidy profit after selling all the original lots for $1,683,582.
 Sadly, Mr. Davis met an unfortunate and mysterious demise when lost at sea during a transatlantic crossing in 1926.
 Davis Islands today consists of 2 islands, a result of the construction of Peter O Knight Airport.
 Click here for a fascinating tour of the island and its early homes, compliments of FloridaHistory.org.

 Islands residents and visitors alike adore the charm of our little urban village that consists of about 2 blocks of East Davis Blvd.
-This commercial district is home to a United Nations-worthy assortment of restaurants- Thai, Mexican, Greek, Middle Eastern, Irish, Italian, to name a few and a variety of wonderful cafes that cater to the breakfast and coffee crowd.
+This commercial district is home to a United Nations-worthy assortment of restaurants – Thai, Mexican, Greek, Middle Eastern, Irish, Italian.
+There is a variety of wonderful cafes that cater to the breakfast and coffee crowd.
 Of course, it’s not just about the food.
 Our little village offers banks, a drug store, dry cleaning, gas stations, post office, and 2 well-stocked convenience stores.

-Small town feel, yet 5 minutes from downtown Tampa, Channelside, Bayshore!
+Small town feel, yet 5 minutes from downtown Tampa, Channelside, and Bayshore!

 Davis Islands is for the birds!